 - Lack of identification with items claimed to be drug paraphernalia

 In addition, our attorneys can advocate for a deal to have a drug paraphernalia charge dismissed after a period of probation pursuant to various provisions of Michigan laws.
 These provisions of law allow the court to take a case under advisement and grant a dismissal to an offender who proves himself or herself to the court.
-Youthful offenders, age 17 but under age 21, are eligible to have the matter dismissed without entering a judgment of conviction.
+Youthful offenders, age 17 but before age 24, are eligible to have the matter dismissed without entering a judgment of conviction.

 Drug Paraphernalia Charges May Support Other Charges Such as Possession of Controlled Substance When Residue is Present